The Best Cities in Australia to Visit

 Not to be missed things to do in Sydney

-- Probably Australia’s most famous landmark, Sydney Opera House and its stunning modernist architecture can be explored as part of a tour, or better yet, during one of its many performances.
+1 – Probably Australia’s most famous landmark, the Sydney Opera House, and its stunning modernist architecture can be explored as part of a tour, or better yet, during one of its many performances.

-- The Royal Botanic Gardens is arguably the city’s best green space.
-Covering 74 acres, much of the gardens date back more than 200 years, while they also offer fine views to the Harbour Bridge.
+3 – The Royal Botanic Gardens is arguably the city’s best green space.
+Covering 74 acres, much of the gardens date back more than 200 years, while they also offer fine views of the Harbour Bridge.

-- For art lovers, the Museum of Contemporary Art is not to be missed.
-Its collection focusses on living artists, giving it an up-to-the-minute feel, without it being stuffy or uptight.
+6 – For art lovers, the Museum of Contemporary Art is not to be missed.
+Its collection focuses on living artists, giving it an up-to-the-minute feel, without it being stuffy or uptight.

 Not to be missed things to do in Melbourne

-- The NGV is not the only place to get your art fix in Melbourne however.
+3 – The NGV is not the only place to get your art fix in Melbourne however.
 The city has a flourishing street art scene, with entire lanes in the heart of the city covered in bright works that ooze style and humour in equal measure.
 Federation Square is an interesting architectural sight.

 Not to be missed things to do in Brisbane

 1 – So named because it rests on the southern bank of the Brisbane River, the city’s South Bank district is a culture and leisure hub.

 Incorporating manicured parklands, great restaurants, walking and cycling routes, and events throughout the year, it’s the South Bank that makes Brisbane one of the best cities to visit in Australia.